045 Common Pandas Mistakes#

 df_copy["age"] = 100

-In the above, we would not be surprised the df has not been changed by df_copy["age"] = 100.
+In the above, we would not be surprised that the df has not been changed by df_copy["age"] = 100.

 In fact, the situation is worse than this.
-Whether or not the operation df[df.name=='Bill'] returns a copy or a view is ‘undetermined,’ i.e., it is neither guaranteed to return one or the other.
-The choice depends on a lot of things: the type of data in the DataFrame, the version of Pandas that you are using, etc. So, it is best not to ignore this warning even if the code appears to work.
-It is tells you that you are doing something that is not guaranteed to work.
+Whether or not the operation df[df.name=='Bill'] returns a copy or a view is ‘undetermined,’; in most current versions of Pandas, it usually returns a copy, but this behaviour is not consistent across versions and is not guaranteed.
+So, it is best not to ignore this warning even if the code appears to work.
+It tells you that you are doing something that is not guaranteed to work.

 As noted in the warning message, the correct way to set Bill’s age to 100 is to index the element that you want to change in a single step using loc as follows: